AngeloHYang/Blog/Jan. 2019/A Journey to macOS.md

 The Apple logo on the left side and these icons and the clock on the right side stay the same no matter what program you are currently running.
 From the Apple logo you can check out infomation about your computer and shut down your computer.
 The right side where these icons are is similar to the system tray in Windows.

-The menu in the middle is one of macOS's characteristics.
+The menu being in the middle on the top of the screen is one of macOS's characteristics.
 The menu varies with the program you are currently using.
 On macOS, the menu bar is on the top of the screen while on Windows, the menu bar is usually below the title bar of a window.

 ## 3. Maximization, Split View